It’s official!!! I am moving to DTLA!

 I am one of the lucky people in Los Angeles who works right next to a metro line.
 I don’t know how I got so lucky, seriously it’s such a blessing.
 I scoot to the metro station 2 miles away, then I ride in to work on the Blue Line.

 I love it, I love the freedom of not having a car, and I love feeling like a New Yorker! (it even gives me time to read the New Yorker!) 😉 I’ve also met some pretty cool people on the metro.
 People you wouldn’t typically meet in a car.
-I have one fashion friend, we’re basically the only two white girls who ride into town, and we have the same stops so we walk to work together.
+I have one fashion friend, two young working women, and we have the same stops so we walk to work together.
 How precious is that?

 May: Work it